Photo: Camelia TWU, Wanter, sand, and sky (Some rights reserved)

-The U.S. states of Texas, Louisiana, Mississippi, Alabama, and Florida border the Gulf on the north, which are often referred to as the “Third Coast”, in comparison with the U.S. Atlantic and Pacific coasts.
+The U.S. states of Texas, Louisiana, Mississippi, Alabama, and Florida border the Gulf on the north, which are often referred to as the “Third Coast” in comparison with the Atlantic and Pacific coasts.
+The Gulf’s southwestern and southern shores lie along the Mexican states of Tamaulipas, Veracruz, Tabasco, Campeche, Yucatán, and the northernmost tip of Quintana Roo.

 The Great Invisible